Polygons

 A regular polygon (henceforth Polygons) is isogonal and isotoxal.
 This means that not only are the elements identical (sides of the same length, edge-vertex-edge angles - the "inner angles" - identical), but the polygon looks the same from all elements of a particular type.
 It follows from this that the polygon has a well defined centre and that all elements of a particular type are equidistant from it.

 The names of polygons generally denote the number of sides, which is the the same as the number of vertices; for instance the name ``pentagon'' means ``five sides'' in Greek.
-In what follows, we will use capitalised polygon names to refer to their regular forms.
-The non-Greek names are the triangle, which refers to the three inner angles, and the quadrilaterals: Isogonal quadrilaterals are called rectangles, isotoxal quadrilaterals are called rhombuses; a regular quadrilateral (isogonal and isotoxal) has a special name, the Square.
+In this site we use capitalised polygon names to refer to their regular forms.
+The non-Greek names are the triangle, which refers to the three inner angles, and the quadrilaterals: Isogonal quadrilaterals are called rectangles, isotoxal quadrilaterals are called rhombuses; isogonal and isotoxal are regular, the Square.

-We have shown above some special rectangles that can be built with Zometool, i.e., that are Zomable.
-We now expand this, including regular polygons and special rhombuses.
-Because Zometool represents only points (with the balls) and line segments (with the struts), it only represents the surface elements of the polygons, the vertices and the sides.
-This study will be useful for the latter study of figures in higher dimensions.
-We also display a strut connecting the vertex of the polygon to its center if this can be represented with Zometool, which tells us something about its metric properties.
+The polygons shown above can be built with the Zometool, i.e., they are Zomable.
+We now expand this, depicting other Zomable Polygons and special rhombuses.
+Because the Zometool parts represent only points (with the balls) and line segments (with the struts), it only represents the surface elements of the polygons, the vertices and the sides.
+We also display a strut connecting the vertex of the polygon to its center if this can be represented with the Zometool, which tells us something about its metric properties.
+This study will be useful for the latter study of figures in higher dimensions, also for showcasing the capabilities of the Zometool system.

 Fig. 2.3a: Triangles can be huilt with B and G struts.